Effective practice advice

 Several providers have developed local and commuter student networks to inform their activities and to gain a better understanding of this group.
 This can help to ensure their specific needs are taken into account when designing and timetabling extra curricula activities, such as careers and employability events.

-The Student Engagement Partnership (TSEP) report identified ways to reduce some of the challenges of commuting and academic engagement, including:
+Ways to reduce some of the challenges of commuting and academic engagement include:

 2. Consider intersections with other underrepresented groups